 Get Orderbooks by Market ID

 Convenience endpoint to get orderbook snapshots for a specific market.
+Results are ordered by timestamp descending.

 Path Parameters